Browsers

 On Google Chrome, you are probably familiar with how to access Settings:

 How exactly you go about enabling this will depend on which device you have.
 On Windows computers, you can edit it by using the Registry.
-Mac devices have a similar option called the defaults system and plist files.
+Mac devices have a similar options that are set using config files.

-In our example, we will install the Cold Turkey blocker using the extension ID: pganeibhckoanndahmnfggfoeofncnii.
+In our example, we are protecting the Cold Turkey blocker using the extension ID: pganeibhckoanndahmnfggfoeofncnii.

-In order to enforce a browser extension on Windows in browsers like Google Chrome and Edge, you can modify the Window's registry to specify the browser extension IDs that you want to enforce.
+To enforce a browser extension on Windows in browsers like Google Chrome and Edge, you can modify the Windows registry to specify the browser extension IDs that you want to enforce.

 The easiest way to modify the Registry on Windows is to use Command Prompt, although it can get a bit confusing if you're unfamiliar with how to use it.